Jewish religious movements: 20th-century movements

 Partly syncretistic movement founded in the mid-1970s by ex-Lubavich's Hasidic rabbi Zalman Schachter-Shalomi and rooted in the counterculture of the 1960s and the Havurat Shalom group.
-P'nai Or (Songs of Light) in Philadelphia—the first Renewal community—later was established the umbrella organisation "ALEPH: the Alliance for Jewish Renewal".
+P'nai Or (Faces of Light) in Philadelphia—the first Renewal community—later was established the umbrella organisation "ALEPH: the Alliance for Jewish Renewal".
 Its syncretism includes Kabbalah, neo-Hasidism, Reconstructionist Judaism, Western Buddhist meditation, Sufism, New Age, feminism, liberalism, and so on, tends to embrace the ecstatic worship style.
 Renewal congregations tend to be inclusive on the subject of who is a Jew and had avoided affiliation with any Jewish communities.